 Upon graduating from law school, Thompson returned home to Wayne County to practice law.
 During his twenty-eight years as an attorney, he served his community in numerous capacities and developed a broad and varied legal background as he operated a general law practice that represented both small businesses and consumers in the Wayne, Cabell, Lincoln and Kanawha areas.
 In 1981, he became the assistant prosecuting attorney for Wayne County and in 1984 served as Wayne County divorce commissioner.
 Thompson also served on the Workers' Compensation Appeal Board from 1989 to 1997 and was the Chairman of the Board for the majority of that time.

 The son of a coal miner and homemaker, Rick Thompson grew up in Fort Gay, West Virginia.
 His father, Richard, was killed in a Wayne County coal mine before Rick was born.
 Rick spent most of his childhood with his grandparents, Fred Thompson and the late Katie Thompson, who reared both him and his older brother.

 Rick and his wife, Beth Chambers Thompson, live in Lavalette.
-They have four children, Wesley, Rachel, Wade, and Dalton, and three grandchildren.
+They have four children, Wesley, Rachel, Wade, and Dalton, and four grandchildren.